International Health Insurance

 Monthly living expenses average around $978 per person, making life significantly more affordable than in the US, Canada, or the UK.

 Transportation is generally inexpensive, too, costing around $84 per person.
-Major cities offer buses, metro systems, and microbuses, while taxis, rideshares, and rental cars are common outside urban centers.
+Major cities offer buses, metro systems, and microbuses, while taxis, ride-sharing services, and rental cars are more common outside urban centers.

-Like Panama and Colombia, a significant share of expats in Mexico are retired (31%), and financial satisfaction may explain why 39% plan to stay permanently.
+Like Panama and Colombia, a significant share of expats in Mexico are retired (31%), and financial satisfaction may be a key factor in why 39% plan to stay permanently.

 Life in Mexico is vibrant yet relaxed.
-Cities such as Mexico City, Guadalajara, and Monterrey offer modern amenities, shopping, dining, and cultural attractions.
+Cities such as Mexico City, Guadalajara, and Monterrey offer a range of modern amenities, including shopping, dining, and cultural attractions.

-Meanwhile, smaller cities and coastal areas like Mérida, Oaxaca, San Miguel de Allende, Puerto Vallarta, Los Cabos, and the Riviera Maya combine lower living costs with rich culture and welcoming expat communities.
+Meanwhile, smaller cities and coastal areas, such as Mérida, Oaxaca, San Miguel de Allende, Puerto Vallarta, Los Cabos, and the Riviera Maya, combine lower living costs with rich culture and welcoming expat communities.

-Mexican culture values family, community, and celebration.
+Mexican culture places a strong emphasis on family, community, and celebration.
 Multi-generational households are common, and festivals such as Día de los Muertos, Christmas, and local fiestas are integral to daily life.

 The country also boasts a rich culinary scene, from street tacos to fine dining, reflecting its diverse heritage.
-Expats from North America or Western Europe may find the pace of life slower at first.
+Expats from North America or Western Europe may initially find the pace of life slower.
 However, the emphasis on living in the moment often becomes one of the country’s greatest appeals.

-Healthcare in Mexico combines public, private, and employer-based options.
+Healthcare in Mexico encompasses a combination of public, private, and employer-based options.
 The universal system provides free or heavily subsidized care to Mexican nationals, and legal residents can access public healthcare through programs like IMSS.

 However, many expats opt for private health insurance in Mexico to access higher-quality care, particularly in major cities.